Air conditioning in hotels and conference centres.

 One of the most important aspects for hotels and conference centres is to make sure that guests have a pleasant experience.
 This can be achieved with a healthy, user-friendly environment that is influenced by an optimum air humidity.

-If the air is too dry, people emit moisture from the body’s water balance into the atmosphere.
+If the air is too dry, people emit moisture from their water balance into the atmosphere.
 This causes the skin, lips and eyes to dry out which can negatively impact a person’s general well-being.
-Dry air can also affect the function of the mucous membrane in the respiratory channels and make it less capable of protecting the human body against bacteria and viruses.
+Dry air can also affect the function of the mucous membranes in the respiratory channels and make it less capable of protecting the human body against bacteria and viruses.

-Humidified air binds dust particles much more quickly than dry air.
+Humidified air binds dust particles much better than dry air.
 Reduced dust deposits and better air circulation can minimise any respiratory problems for allergy or asthma sufferers.

 Here is an overview of the advantages of air humidification in hotels and conference centres:

 - Creates a healthy and user-friendly environment for guests and staff